pauby/raedrizk-workshops/exercises/ansible_windows/8-chocolatey/README.md

 Section 2: Chocolatey facts and configurations
 =======================================================

-Even though the `win_chocolatey` module is what actually is used to manage packages with chocolatey, it is not the only chocolatey module available in Ansible, there are other modules to help you manage and configure chocolatey on your windows targets.
+Even though the `win_chocolatey` module is what actually is used to manage packages with Chocolatey, it is not the only Chocolatey module available in Ansible, there are other modules to help you manage and configure Chocolatey on your Windows targets.
 In this exercise we will take a look at two of them: `win_chocolatey_facts` and `win_chocolatey_config`

-## Step 1 - Gathering chocolatey facts
+## Step 1 - Gathering Chocolatey facts

 The first module we will use is the `win_chocolatey_facts` module.
-This module is used to gather information from Chocolatey, such as installed packages, configuration, feature and sources, which is useful for tasks suck as report generation, or conditionals defined on other tasks.
+This module is used to gather information from Chocolatey, such as installed packages, configuration, features and sources, which is useful for tasks suck as report generation, or conditionals defined on other tasks.

 > **Tip**
 >